The Washington State University General Catalog

 3. Applicants with fewer than 27 semester (40 quarter) hours of transferable credit will be considered for admission if they also meet the first-year student requirements.
 Applicants whose cumulative transfer grade point average is lower than a 2.5 may have their academic record reviewed more comprehensively to determine admission eligibility.

 4. In evaluating admission credentials of students with transfer work whose cumulative transfer grade point average is below a 2.00, all of the post-secondary transfer credit from a previous institution may be disregarded, provided the work was completed not less than four years before the time of enrollment at Washington State University.
-Application of this policy is contingent upon the evidence of extenuating circumstances that present a significant probability of future academic success.
-The Faculty Admissions Subcommittee or its designee in the Office of Admissions will consider these admission requests.
-After the student has completed 15 semester hours of satisfactory work at WSU, the student may petition to restore the credits previously withheld.
-All credit earned in courses graded C or better will be considered for restoration and, if approved, only the courses and credit (not grades or grade points) will be restored.
+After the student has completed 12 semester credits at WSU with a cumulative GPA of 2.0 or higher, the prior credits earned in courses graded C of better will be restored.
+Only the courses and credits, not grades or grade points, will be restored.
+The courses that were graded C- or below will remain excluded.

 6. TRANSFER CREDIT